-Governmental fund financial statements utilize the modified accrual basis of accounting.
+Governmental fund financial statements utilize the current financial resources measurement focus and the modified accrual basis of accounting.
 This basis of accounting recognizes revenues in the period that they become measurable and available.
 It recognizes expenditures in the period in which the Village incurs the liability, except for certain expenditures such as debt service on general long-term indebtedness, claims and judgments, compensated absences, pension costs, and other postemployment benefits, which are recognized as expenditures to the extent the related liabilities mature each period.